 - Edit the IdP from within the Authentication page

 When this is set up, provided the identity provider allows it, when a user signs out from Invotra they will also sign out from their identity provider.

 Recovering an account

 Users can recover their account if they have forgotten their password.
 In order to recover a password:

 - Enter the email to the account and submit form

-A code will be sent to the email address entered, to recover the account the user must enter the code contained within the email into the field provided on the sign in screen.
+A code will be sent to the email address.
+To recover the account, the user must enter the code into the field provided on the log in screen.